srinman/oauth/scenario2/scenario.md

 This application demonstrates a direct ID token flow using Microsoft EntraID (Azure AD) for authentication with a JavaScript front end and a Flask backend for serving protected user information.
 The app consists of two main parts:

 - **Client-Side (index.html):** Uses the MSAL.js library to sign in users via Microsoft EntraID.
-- **Server-Side (app.py):** A Flask app that verifies the Microsoft ID token and returns static user data if the user is registered.
+- **Server-Side (app.py):** A Flask app that verifies the Microsoft ID token and (if needed) access tokens and returns static user data if the user is registered.

+> **Why It Works with This Config:**
+> Microsoft EntraID requires that Single-Page Applications (SPA) are registered as such in Azure.
+In a SPA registration, the configured settings enable both access tokens and ID tokens and use the OAuth 2.0 Authorization Code Flow with PKCE for enhanced security.
+This differs from Google Identity Services where the flow and configuration differ (for example, Google uses its proprietary token verification and button rendering).
+With MS EntraID, enabling SPA configuration with both tokens provides the client with sufficient credentials to securely call your backend API and also display user information.

 ---